shanmukhkagal/IndianStateCensusAnayser/README.md

 # IndianStateCensusAnayser
-uc1-Ability for the analyser
+uc1.1-Given the States
+Census CSV file, Check
-to load the Indian
+to ensure the Number
-States Census
-Information from a csv
-file
+of Record matches